utkaxxh/fadetrack/COMPLETE_DATABASE_SETUP.md

   description TEXT,
   service_type VARCHAR(255),
-  is_featured BOOLEAN DEFAULT false, created_at TIMESTAMP WITH TIME ZONE DEFAULT NOW(), FOREIGN KEY (professional_email) REFERENCES professional_profiles(user_email) ON DELETE CASCADE );
+  is_featured BOOLEAN DEFAULT false, created_at TIMESTAMP WITH TIME ZONE DEFAULT NOW()
+);

--- Create review_responses table for professional responses CREATE TABLE IF NOT EXISTS review_responses ( id SERIAL PRIMARY KEY, review_id INTEGER NOT NULL, professional_email VARCHAR(255) NOT NULL, response_text TEXT NOT NULL, created_at TIMESTAMP WITH TIME ZONE DEFAULT NOW(), updated_at TIMESTAMP WITH TIME ZONE DEFAULT NOW(), FOREIGN KEY (review_id) REFERENCES reviews(id) ON DELETE CASCADE, FOREIGN KEY (professional_email) REFERENCES professional_profiles(user_email) ON DELETE CASCADE );
+-- Create review_responses table (depends on reviews and professional_profiles)
+CREATE TABLE IF NOT EXISTS review_responses ( id SERIAL PRIMARY KEY, review_id INTEGER NOT NULL, professional_email VARCHAR(255) NOT NULL, response_text TEXT NOT NULL, created_at TIMESTAMP WITH TIME ZONE DEFAULT NOW(), updated_at TIMESTAMP WITH TIME ZONE DEFAULT NOW()
+);

--- Create haircuts table (for backward compatibility) CREATE TABLE IF NOT EXISTS haircuts ( id SERIAL PRIMARY KEY, user_email VARCHAR(255) NOT NULL,
+-- Create haircuts table (no dependencies)
+CREATE TABLE IF NOT EXISTS haircuts ( id SERIAL PRIMARY KEY, user_email VARCHAR(255) NOT NULL,